waldo237/Dominoes/README.md

     - test 18: 🧪The game was ended when one of the teams.points gets to 200 🧪: • Vence la partida la pareja que alcanza la puntuación acordada.
     - test 19: 🧪All the details of changes in the game were outputed to the console🧪: •

-**Implementation:**

-Write and implement the code that fulfills the requirement.
-Run all tests and they should pass, if not repeat this step.

-**Test:**

-Clean up your code by refactoring.

-Rinse, lather and repeat.